ashwinkey04/amfoss-tasks/Introspection/README.md

 Get into some project and do something useful.
 Try to satisfy my dad's wish of minimum CGPA of 8.5

 ### How would you contribute back to the club?
-I will help out people who wish to learn what I know (My friends love the teacher in me).
+I will help out people who wish to learn what I know.
 I will help the club in taking the right members in the forthcoming years.